UPM MRT station

 The UPM MRT station is a mass rapid transit (MRT) station at Universiti Putra Malaysia (UPM) in Serdang, Selangor, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

 Location

 The station is located near UPM's Agriculture Field 2 (Ladang 2) of the Faculty of Agriculture and the University Housing Complex (UHC), formerly known as International Transit House, all of which are accessible to the UPM main campus by walking distance.

-Nearby Places
+Nearby places

-In addition to Universiti Putra Malaysia main campus, UPM MRT station also serves the nearby attractions and places of interest within 5km radius from the station.
-Apart from Farm Fresh attraction which is accessible via feeder bus T568, none of the MRT feeder buses are available to serve these areas.
+In addition to Universiti Putra Malaysia main campus, UPM MRT station also serves the nearby attractions and places of interest within 5 km radius from the station.
+The Farm Fresh @ UPM is accessible via MRT feeder bus T568 while the rest of the areas can be reached via Rapid Bus On-Demand demand-responsive transport service from 30 June 2025 (previously operated by Trek Rides - UPM-Serdang area - under Selangor Mobility from February 2024 to June 2025).